AvDelphi/ADS-B-Feeder/README.md

 For the technically savvy...

-We accept ADS-B data in Beast, Basestation, avr, or avrmlat format on data.avdelphi.com:24999
+We accept BaseStation data on TCP port 24999 data.avdelphi.com:24999
-TCP or UDP

 <b>Installing the feed script</b>